svvarddhan-prog/innerly/README.md

-# innerly
+# Innerly 🌸
-My AI companion Innerly
+Your personal AI emotional coach & companion.
+Built with Python, Flask, and Google Gemini.